syxolk/github-contrib-stats/README.md

 # Github Contributor Stats

-`github-contributor-stats` is a small Python script that collects statistics on how many issues were opened and closed as well as opened pull requests for every contributor for a specific repository.
+`github-contrib-stats` is a small Python script that collects statistics on how many issues were opened and closed as well as opened pull requests for every contributor for a specific repository.